caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 * CQRS+ES: Command Query Responsibility Segregation + Event Sourcing
 * Domain Driven Design Resources (3DR): Services define a Bounded Context / Aggregate Roots are REST Resources
-* Interactive Intent (I2): Aggregates implement uniform Messaging Semantics (Intents) for on-line commands
+* Interactive Intent (I2): Aggregates implement uniform messaging semantics, Intents, for on-line (interactive) commands
 * Logical Time (LT): All Aggregate Roots provide uniform Logical Time semantics for all Events and Representations
-* Dynamic Query (DQ): Services Implement a uniform dynamic query interface
+* Dynamic Query (DQ): Services must implement a uniform dynamic query interface
 * Layered + Cient-cache per Fielding
-* Browsable API: Services provide a browser-based interface to interactive documentation
+* Browsable API: Services _should_ provide a browser-based interface to interactive documentation

-_(If you are very familiar with Fielding, my feeble attempt at emulating his concision: **Browsable L(DQ)C$-3DR-I2-LT-CQRS+ES-UHE**)_
+_(If you are very familiar with Fielding, my feeble attempt at emulating his concision: **(Browsable) LDQC$-3DR-I2-LT-CQRS+ES-UHE**)_

-The style is described at two levels: the Enterprise-level and the Service-level.
-The Enterprise-level describes the style as an enterprise architecture, whereas the Service-level describes the constraints and behaviors of component services within the enterprise architecture.
+The style is described at two levels: the System-level and the Service-level.
+The System-level describes the style as an enterprise architecture, whereas the Service-level describes the constraints and behaviors of component services within the enterprise architecture.
 The design space inhabited by this style, distributed enterprise systems, necessarily constrains